 Sketch of ancient Hoi An

 Previously, the ceramics museum was a house built in 1920 with a spacious area.
-The house is designed and divided into many areas with different purposes.
-After a period of restoration in 1994, it began to be used as a museum in 1995 to display historical artifacts from the flourishing period of Hoi An harbor.
+The house is designed and divided into many areas, each with a different purpose.
+After a period of restoration in 1994, it was opened as a museum in 1995 to display historical artifacts from the flourishing period of Hoi An harbor.

-This ticket price includes entrance fees to 1,360 relics of ancient houses, ancient wells, temples, and communal houses in Hoi An.
-Therefore, visitors only need to buy a ticket once and keep the ticket to use during the journey of discovery at other relics.
-Ticket prices are valid within 24 hours and a free preferential guide service is available for groups of 8 people or more.
+This ticket price includes entrance fees to 1,360 sites in Hoi An, including ancient houses, ancient wells, temples, and communal houses.
+Therefore, visitors only need to buy a ticket once and keep it to use during their journey of discovery at other relics.
+Ticket prices are valid within 24 hours, and a free preferential guide service is available for groups of 8 people or more.

 The museum will be closed on the 15th of every month to carry out professional repair work to preserve and renovate the museum.